FTLam11/FTLam11.github.io/_posts/2019-05-09-extending_application_models_via_rails_engines.md

 to include the module inside the `to_prepare` hook.
-Not sure how I feel about this, it is very transparent from the host application perspective, but I'd need to define mattr_accessor placeholders on the engine side as well as setting up initializers on the host application side to get the right includes.
+Not sure how I feel about this, it is very transparent from the host application perspective, but I'd need to define mattr_accessor placeholders on the engine side as well as set up initializers on the host application side to get the right includes.

 [Another approach](https://stackoverflow.com/questions/36717540/extending-applications-model-in-rails-engine)
-was to use the `Module.included` hook and explicitly declare these in the necessary host application models/controllers.
+was to use the `Module.included` hook and explicitly declare includes in the necessary host application models/controllers.
-The first answer has a great explanation for this approach.
+The first answer in the link has a great explanation for this approach.

 TLDR: